microsoft/PowerApps-Samples/dataverse/webapi/PS/BasicOperations/README.md

 Operations:

-- Add a contact to the account `contact_customer_accounts` collection.
+- Add a contact to the account `contact_customer_accounts` collection using the `Add-ToCollection` function
-- Remove a contact from the account `contact_customer_accounts` collection.
+- Remove a contact from the account `contact_customer_accounts` collection using the `Remove-FromCollection` function
-- Associate a security role to a user using the `systemuserroles_association` collection.
+- Associate a security role to a user using the `systemuserroles_association` collection using the `Add-ToCollection` function
-- Remove a security role for a user using the `systemuserroles_association` collection.
+- Remove a security role for a user using the `systemuserroles_association` collection using the `Remove-FromCollection` function

 See [HTTP Web API Basic Operations Sample Section 4: Associate and disassociate existing entities](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/web-api-basic-operations-sample#section-4-associate-and-disassociate-existing-entities) for details.